guildai/guild.ai/pages/docs/guides/create-object-detector.md

 guild cat dataset.yml
 ```

 Guild shows the contents of `dataset.yml`.
+For information about
+object detection configuration, see [gpkg.object-detect
+Configuration](/packages/object-detect/#configuration).

 `labels.pbtxt` is a map of annotated object labels to the numeric
 values stored in the TF records.